google/turbinia/turbinia/api/client/docs/TurbiniaEvidenceApi.md

 Get Evidence By Id

-Retrieves an evidence in redis by using its UUID.
+Retrieves an evidence in Redis by using its UUID.
 Args:   evidence_id (str): The UUID of the evidence.
 Raises:   HTTPException: if the evidence is not found.
 Returns:   Dictionary of the stored evidence

 ### Example